bower/spec/README.md

 ### description

+*Recommended*
 Type: `String`

 Any character.
 Max 140.

 Help users identify and search for your package with a brief description.
 Describe what your package does, rather than what it's made of.
 Will be displayed in search/lookup results on the CLI and the website that can be used to search for packages.
-Recommended.

 ### keywords

+*Recommended*
-Type: `Array` with `String`
+Type: `Array` of `String`

 Same format requirements as [name](#name).